 If communication is attempted without this translation key, the encryption scrambles the communication into symbols and characters making the communication useless to the person attempting to intercept the communication without the authentic key.

-The Difference Between SSL and TLS
+What Is the Difference Between SSL and TLS?

 SSL (Secure Sockets Layer) is the predecessor to TLS (Transport Layer Security).
 Over the years, new versions have been released to deal with vulnerabilities and support stronger, more protected code algorithms.

 SSL 3.0 was available in 1996 after vulnerabilities were found in the preceding 2.0 version.
 TLS (Transport Layer Security—an updated and more secure version of SSL) was introduced in 1999 as a new version of SSL based on SSL 3.0 but different to the extent that TLS 1.0 and SSL 3.0 are not interoperable.
 If you have an older SSL version it would be wise to upgrade to the newer TLS.